Rijksmuseum in Amsterdam

 It is allowed to take photographs and to film in the museum as long as you do not use flash, lights or tripod.

 History of the Rijksmuseum

-The immense collection of the Rijksmuseum outgrew its 19th C. building and since december of 2003, the Rijksmuseum iwas reconstructed.
-The completely new, modern exhibit has been built.
-The Museum reopened after 10 years of renovation in April of 2013.
+The immense collection of the Amsterdam Rijksmuseum outgrew its 19th C. building and since december of 2003, it was reconstructed.
+New, modern exhibit has been built and the museum reopened after 10 years of renovation in April of 2013.